ipazc/mldatahub/README.rst

 .. image:: https://travis-ci.org/ipazc/mldatahub.svg?branch=master
     :target: https://travis-ci.org/ipazc/mldatahub

 This is still a work in progress.
-It is expected to achieve a Proof Of Concept during October 2017.
+It is expected to achieve a Proof Of Concept during December 2017.

 =====
 NOTES
 =====

-On mongo, it is required to set indexes on `element.addition_date`, `element.dataset_id` and on `file.sha256`:
+On mongo, it is required to set some indexes:

 .. code:: javascript